Updated on November 7th, 2023

 Business Overview

 Gorman-Rupp has been in business since 1933.
-The company began as a manufacturer of pumps and pumping systems and has grown over time to become a leading supplier of critical systems that industrial clients count on to run their businesses.
-The company generates revenue of more than $500 million annually and has a market capitalization of $800 million.
+The company began as a manufacturer of pumps and pumping systems and has become a leading supplier of critical systems that industrial clients count on to run their businesses.

 Despite its size, Gorman-Rupp is a key cog for many industrial customers.
 Its products are used in a wide variety of end markets, including agriculture, air conditioning, construction, fire protection, heating, industrial, liquid handling, military, original equipment, petroleum, ventilation, water, and wastewater.